anhthi-ieig/aws-docs/5. Database/Amazon DynamoDB.md

-## Amazon DynamoDB
+## Amazon DynamoDB - Managed NoSQL database

-- Amazon DynamoDB is `a fully managed, serverless, key-value NoSQL database` designed to run high-performance applications at any scale
+- Amazon DynamoDB is `a fully managed, serverless, NoSQL key-value database` designed to run high-performance applications at any scale

 - DynamoDB offers